Quiver down-up algebras of type A: Quivers and a basis for quiver down-up algebras

 There is a filtration on $Q$ by path length, which extends naturally to $\kk Q$.
-An element $f \in \kk Q$ is \emph{homogeneous} if $f$ is the sum of elements of the same path length, source, and target.
+An element $f \in \kk Q$ is \emph{homogeneous} if $f$ is the sum of elements of the same path length.
 An ideal $I$ in $\kk Q$ is \emph{homogeneous} if it is generated by homogeneous elements.

 \begin{proposition} Let $\cH=\cH(\alpha,\beta,\gamma)$ with $\alpha,\beta,\gamma \in \kk^n$.
 A $\kk$-basis for $\cH$ consists of paths of the form: